HeRCLab/herc-file-formats/doc/tnx_format.md

 ## Operations

-An operation refers to a computation which is performed by a node on it's inputs, which **may** causes it's outputs to change.
+An operation refers to a computation which is performed by a node on its inputs, which **may** causes its outputs to change.
 Not all client implementations need to implement all operations described in this document, but **should** throw an informative error and exit if an unsupported operation is given as input.